damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Video calls<a name="video-calls"></a>

-1. For smaller meetings we use Google Hangouts, for larger meetings we prefer Bluejeans (Google Hangouts technical limit is 15 for scheduled meetings).
+1. For smaller meetings we use Google Hangouts, for larger meetings we prefer Blue Jeans (Google Hangouts technical limit is 15 for scheduled meetings).
 1. For meetings that are scheduled via calendar there is automatically a Google Hangout URL added, this is the meeting place.
 Having a url in advance is much more reliable than trying to call via hangouts as the meeting start.
 1. Use a headset with a microphone, [Apple Earpods](http://www.apple.com/shop/product/MD827LL/A/apple-earpods-with-remote-and-mic) are great.
 Do not use computer speakers, they cause an echo.
 Do not use your computer microphone, it accentuates background noise.
 If you want to use your [Bose headphones](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-25-acoustic-noise-cancelling-headphones-apple-devices.html#v=qc25_black) that is fine but please ensure the microphone is active.
 1. Consider using a utility to easily mute/unmute yourself, see [Shush](#shush) in the tools section.